Alif-001/Assignment-10/README.md

 # HEALTH CARE [link:https://health-care-official.web.app](https://health-care-official.web.app)

-.this web is about a hospital . in here you can find good health services.
+. this web is about a hospital . in here you can find good health services.
+Our institute provides care for our region’s most precious
+resource: human.
+We care for the growing needs of our community.
+We build systems for providing health services for individuals, families, communities and populations in general, and not just patients.

 ## About us